hanserikbratt/telepresence/README.md

 run **gui.pyw** on your windows computer connected to the oculus rift.

-choose to connect globally or locally, if you choose locally you must also iput the main RPi IP.
+choose to connect globally or locally, if you choose locally you must also input the main RPi IP.

 If you dont want to start the RPi scripts manually in the future you can use the linux tool Crontab and add a line starting the global and/or local scripts at startup.
 To do this SSH into the RPi and type `crontab -e` and press enter.
 Add a line like the following: